 Wenglarz and Fox [4] also explored the possibility of subcooling the upstream turbine specimens and found a factor of 2.5 reduction in deposits for a 200°C drop in metal surface temperature.
-Lower deposit formation in areas of reduced surface temperature was also noted by Bons et al. [6] in their study of serviced turbine hardware.
-Cooled turbine vanes, which exhibited large (1-2 mm thick) marine deposits over their entire surface, were noticeably free of deposits in the film cooling flow path where surface temperatures are significantly lower.
-This effect created substantial troughs or "furrows," which extended for more than ten hole diameters downstream of the cooling hole exit.
+Lower deposit formation in areas of reduced surface temperature was also noted by Bons et al. [12] in their study of serviced turbine hardware.
+Cooled turbine vanes which exhibited large (1-2 mm thick) marine deposits over their entire surface were noticeably free of deposits in the film cooling flow path where surface temperatures are significantly lower.
+This effect created substantial troughs or "furrows" which extended for more than 10 hole diameters downstream of the cooling hole exit.
 These results confirm the important role of gas and surface temperature in determining deposition rates from ash-bearing fuels.

 Due to current economic and political pressures, alternate fuels such as coal, petcoke, and biomass are being considered to produce substitute syngas fuels to replace natural gas in power turbines.
-Given the present volatility in natural gas markets and the uncertainty regarding projected fuel availability over the 20-30 year design lifetime of newly commissioned power plants, coal and petroleum derivative fuels are already being used at a

-Journal of Engineering for Gas Turbines and Power Copyright © 2008 by ASME handful of gas turbine power plants worldwide.
+Given the present volatility in natural gas markets and the uncertainty regarding projected fuel availability over the 20-30 year design lifetime of newly commissioned power plants, coal and petroleum derivative fuels are already being used at a handful of gas turbine power plants worldwide.
 In addition, intermediate goals of the DOE Future Gen and DOE Turbine Program focus on coal syngas as a turbine fuel in an effort to reduce dependency on foreign supplies of natural gas.
 Thus, the stage is set for broader integration of alternate fuels in gas turbine power plants.
 Studies of potential sources of deposition from these syngas fuels are necessary so that their adverse effects can be minimized.
 Deposition has numerous adverse results that can range from decreased engine performance to catastrophic failure of the blades.
 For monetary as well as safety reasons, it is highly desirable to reduce or eliminate these effects.
 In all but the most severe conditions, deposition is a relatively slow process and its study on an actual turbine is neither time nor cost efficient.
-To remedy this, an accelerated turbine facility has been developed, which simulates 8000 h of exposure time in a 4 h test.
+To remedy this, an accelerated turbine facility has been developed which simulates 8,000 hours of exposure time in a four hour test.
 This is done by matching the net particle throughput mass at realistic combustor gas exit temperatures and velocities.
-The validation of this hypothesis was the subject of a previous paper by Jensen et al. [7].
+The validation of this hypothesis was the subject of a previous paper by Jensen et al. [6].
 Subsequently, this facility has been used to study alternate fuel deposition at constant operating conditions and the evolution of deposits with repeated exposure.
-The present study uses this facility to characterize the effects of deposition from coal- and petcoke-derived fuels on turbine blade materials as the particle size, gas temperature, and back side cooling level are varied independently.
+The present study uses this facility to characterize the effects of deposition from coal and petcoke derived fuels on turbine blade materials as the particle size, gas temperature, and backside cooling level are varied independently.